Programs & Courses

 EDU: Teaching Studies consist of courses informed by educational theory to help teacher candidates develop skills for effective classroom practice at the Primary/Junior or Junior/Intermediate level.
 Beginning with an introduction to teaching and initial practicum preparation, the courses develop readiness for induction into the teaching profession through a focus on skills such as classroom management, narration as a teaching methodology, differentiated instruction, lesson planning, use of technology, and unit design

-DT 601 - Teaching Studies 1: Introduction to Teaching; Academic Writing (3.0 credits)
+DT 601 - Teaching Studies 1: Introduction to Teaching (3.0 credits)

 DT 602 - Teaching Studies 2: Technology in the Classroom (3.0 credits)

-DT 603 - Teaching Studies 3: Teaching for Understanding; Classroom Management (3.0 credits)
+DT 603 - Teaching Studies 3: Learning Environment (3.0 credits)

 DT 605 - Teaching Studies 5: Planning for Instruction; Differentiated Instruction (3.0 credits)